Samsung/starfish/docs/Spec.md

 # Specification

 ## HTML
 This section describes the complete list of supported HTML tags and attributes by the lightweight web engine.
 Please note that only the tags and attributes mentioned explicitly in this section are supported.
-In addition, the Widget engine supports only HTML5 documents, and it assumes all input documents are HTML5 documents even if `!DOCTYPE` is not explicitly specified.
+In addition, the lightweight web engine supports only HTML5 documents, and it assumes all input documents are HTML5 documents even if `!DOCTYPE` is not explicitly specified.

 | HTML Tag | Attribute | Allowed Value | Usage | Note |
 |----------|-----------|---------------|-------|------|